rhaldkhein/centress/README.md

 #### Using Ready-Made Modules

-One objective of Centress is to allow external ready-made modules of features or sections to be installed by `npm`.
+One objective of Centress is to allow external ready-made module of features or areas in your application to be installed by `npm`.
 I've published a simple centress module called `centress-hello` on npm that handles `/` homepage automatically.
 Install it then restart server.

 `npm install centress-hello`

 Restart the server and you'll be greeted now with `Hello World` on `home` page.

-You can always use different Centress modules from npm for each and every different sections/features in your application, or just create your own custom Centress module with your business logic.
+You can always use different Centress modules from npm for each different areas/features in your application, or just create your own custom Centress module with your domain logic.

 ## Centress Module